Mapika/AlignmentStudio/README.md

 If both models receive identical prompts.
 Compare their responses, review the structured analysis (decision, framework, tradeoffs), and use the chat interface to ask follow-up questions.

-Use the Notes button to document observations.
-Export results as Markdown or JSON when done.

 ### Creating custom scenarios

 Click "Create New Scenario" on the dashboard.
 Give it a name and write System Prompt A, which defines the AI's role and directives (for example: "You are a medical AI.
 Your primary directive is patient wellbeing...").